Dubbed the godfather of modern cooking, Marco Pierre White is a renowned chef, restauranteur and TV personality.

 He has led the UK restaurant scene for 25 years and helped kick-start the careers of chefs including Gordon Ramsay and Heston Blumenthal, both of whom trained under him.

-Marco's imminent success began at an early age.
-At the age of 17, he went to London to train in classical French cooking with Albert and Michel Roux at Le Gavroche.
-He later went on to work with Raymond Blanc and Pierre Koffman, both renowned for their French cooking techniques.
-Marco opened his own restaurant, Harveys, in 1987 where he got his first Michelin star that year and his second the following year.
-He finally won his third Michelin star in 1995 at The Restaurant Marco Pierre White in the Hyde Park hotel London, becoming the youngest British chef, at the age of 33, to win 3 stars in the UK.
+Marco's imminent success began when, at the age of 19, he went to London to train in classical French cooking with Albert and Michel Roux at Le Gavroche.
+He later went on to work with Raymond Blanc and Pierre Koffmann, both renowned for their French cooking techniques.

 By 1999 Marco had achieved everything a chef would endeavour to become and so he finally hung up his apron on 23rd December that year, retiring from the kitchen.

 Following his retirement, Marco took time out to spend it with his family and enjoy his hobbies, fishing and shooting.
 Having become an icon, an inspirational chef and regarded as the celebrity chef's celebrity chef, in 2007 Marco jumped back in to the public eye with major TV roles in Hell's Kitchen, The Great British Menu (2008) and Australian Master Chef (2011).

 Today, he is dedicated to rolling-out his restaurant concepts to share his love and passion for food.
 His restaurants focus on delivering good, quality food at affordable prices.